Kutonen

-Kutonen or VI divisioona is the seventh level in the Finnish football league system and comprises 265 teams.
+Kutonen or VI divisioona is the eighth level in the Finnish football league system and comprises 265 teams.
 The VI divisioona was introduced in 1973 and in the mid-1990s became known as the Kutonen (Number Six in English and Sexan in Swedish).

 The competition

 There are 265 clubs in the Kutonen, divided in 27 groups of 5 to 16 teams, each representing a geographical area.
 During the course of a season (starting in April and ending in October) each club normally plays the others twice, once at their home ground and once at that of their opponents.
 However in those divisions with more than 12 teams, the competition is arranged so that teams play each other once.
 The top team in each Kutonen group is normally promoted or qualifies for a promotion playoff to the Vitonen.
 In the Helsinki divisions the lowest placed teams may be relegated to the Seiska.